Pill Swallowing for Kids: 5 Top Challenges and Tips for Success

 What You Can Do:

-Use a pill crusher or cutter to reduce the size if needed (but only if it’s safe to do so—always check with your healthcare professional).
+Use a pill cutter or crusher to reduce size if safe (always check with your healthcare professional).

 2. Gag Reflex

-The gag reflex is a natural defense mechanism that we all have to prevent choking, but it can also make swallowing pills challenging, especially when the pills touch the back of the throat.
+The gag reflex is a natural protective mechanism but can make swallowing pills challenging for kids.
+Pills touching the back of the throat may trigger gagging or vomiting, leading to avoidance.

 What You Can Do: